Vocal Tuner

 Modern

-The Modern program sounds a bit synthetic and robot-like.
-This sound has become quite popular in recent years.The Correction knob sets the amount by which out-of-tune notes are corrected.
-At 100% pitch is perfect, which usually sounds rather synthetic.
-Lower settings allow for more natural sounds.
-The ignore section contains knobs that make the tuner ignore certain parts of the sound in order to avoid unwanted artifacts.
+The Ignore section contains knobs that tell the tuner to ignore certain parts of the sound to avoid unwanted artifacts.
 Ambient ignores background noise during silent parts.
 Sibilant ignores unpitched sounds like "s".
 Note that the Vocal Tuner doesn't do anything if you turn an "ignore" knob up by too much.

-The key editor
+The note editor

 ![]() |